beginning of content

 A tampon is 'retained' when it has been inserted but later becomes either stuck or lost.
 Reasons for this may include:

-If you forget to take a tampon out at the end of your period it can become lodged at the top of your vagina, next to the cervix.
+If you forget to take a tampon out at the end of your period, it can become lodged at the top of your vagina, next to the cervix.
 The string may still be noticeable.

 What symptoms are related to a lost tampon or other object?

-Signs that you may have a retained object in your vagina include:
+Symptoms of a retained object in your vagina include:

 When should I see my doctor?

-When to seek urgent care
+When to seek emergency care

-Do not be embarrassed.
+There's no need to be embarrassed.
 Remember, the doctors and nurses have helped people in these situations before.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-Removing a lost tampon or other object
+How do I remove a lost tampon or other object?

 Self-care at home